rackerlabs/docs-developer-blog/_posts/2020-06-30-use-the-oracle-database-refreshable-clone-feature-part-two-demonstration.md

 Data Guard from the perspective of high availability.
 However, you can use a refreshable clone to maintain a replica database on another server.

-This post described how to use refreshable PDBs as replicas so that you can resume certain low-load, non-critical applications operations, whether the switchover is a planned or an unplanned event.
+This post describes how to use refreshable PDBs as replicas so that you can resume certain low-load, non-critical applications operations, whether the switchover is a planned or an unplanned event.
 Keep in mind, you should consider the switchovers from the point of view of Recovery Time Objectives (RTOs, time